Pamela Green: Career

 Her rising profile prompted her to set up Kamera Publications Ltd with Harrison Marks.
 With Green as Managing Director, they produced several magazines, with Kamera being the most successful.
 It was the first glamour magazine of any note in the UK, and heralded the top-shelf magazine industry in the country.
 As their success grew they ventured into 8mm cine film production, which was the format commonly used for home viewing.

-Her first film appearance was in Michael Powell's psychological thriller Peeping Tom (1960).
-Green appeared in the nudist film Naked as Nature Intended (1961), released in the United States as As Nature Intended, written and directed by Marks.
+Her first film appearance was in Michael Powell's psychological thriller Peeping Tom (1960), as a model who falls victim to the serial killer protagonist.
+Green then appeared in the nudist film Naked as Nature Intended (1961), released in the United States as As Nature Intended, written and directed by Marks.

 In 1961, Green's personal relationship with Marks ended, but they continued their business relationship.
-By the mid-'60s Harrison Marks was increasingly preoccupied by film making.
+By the mid-1960s Harrison Marks was increasingly preoccupied by film making.
 Kamera ceased publication in 1968.
 He always acknowledged his debt to Pamela Green and said in his biography The Naked Truth, "Pam set me up.
 She started it all."
 In 1964 she appeared in an episode of This Week.

 Green continued to model for her then-partner, the photographer Douglas Webb.
 She became Webb's camera stills assistant and worked for the major film companies in London.
 In 1992 she wrote the foreword to David McGillivray's book Doing Rude Things, which was reprinted in 2017.
 A television version of Doing Rude Things was produced by the BBC in 1995, in which she was interviewed.

 Personal life

-In September 1951, Green married stagehand Guy Hillier, however, they separated after one month and eventually got divorced in 1965.
+In September 1951, Green married stagehand Guy Hillier.
+They separated after one month, divorcing in 1965.
 From 1953 to 1961 she lived with George Harrison Marks and took his name.
 Her third partner was the photographer Douglas Webb, with whom Green lived until his death in December 1996.
-At first they lived in a Victorian villa on the Isle of Wight and in 1993 they moved to a terraced house in Yarmouth, where Green was a member of the Yarmouth Women's Institute.
+They lived in a Victorian villa on the Isle of Wight.
+In 1993, they moved to a terraced house in Yarmouth, where Green was a member of the Yarmouth Women's Institute.

 Pamela Green died from leukaemia, aged 81, on the Isle of Wight on 7 May 2010.